longturn/freeciv21/docs/Getting/compile.rst

   $ cmake . -B build -G Ninja

+.. note:: If you are compiling on Windows MSYS2, alter the above command to add

+   ``-DCMAKE_INSTALL_PREFIX=$PWD/build/install``

+   at the end.

 On macOS, you need to use a preset that is defined in the :file:`CMakePresets.json` file.
 When complete you can go to the `Compiling/Building`_ section below to continue.